An adaptive attack on Wiesner's quantum money: Discussion: Comparing the two attacks

 \section{Discussion: Comparing the two attacks}

 We presented two different attacks for counterfeiting quantum money in the strict testing regime.
-Both attacks are based on known methods to exploit the quantum Zeno effect in order to learn everything about a quantum state without disturbing it.
-The methods are not interchangeable.
+Both attacks are based on known methods to exploit the quantum Zeno effect in order to learn a quantum state without disturbing it.
+Despite their similarities, the methods are conceptually different and are not always interchangeable.
 In Appendix~\ref{sec:general}, we discuss a generalized version of the BT attack and show that it fails in the most general scenario.
 There, we have to choose the PM attack.

 One may ask why (or whether) the PM attack is less useful than BT in other scenarios.
-The first possible advantage of the BT attack is that it identifies the state, instead of estimating it.
-However, a simple modification of the PM protocol can be done to identify the state, in a similar fashion as the BT attack.
+The first possible advantage of the BT attack is that it identifies a state from a given list of states, instead of producing only an estimate of the state.
+However, a simple modification of the PM protocol can also identify the state, in a similar fashion as the BT attack (just like the PM attack in Section~\ref{sec:simple}).
 Another advantage might be in terms of resources.
-Since neither of our methods are at the moment optimized for efficiency, this question remains open.
+Although our analysis in both cases is not necessarily optimal, in all the cases we checked the PM attack (or simple adaptations of it) does not use more queries than the BT attack.
+To conclude, our analysis suggests that the PM attack has both qualitative and quantitative advantages compared to the BT attack.

+One way to gain efficiency may be to use phase estimation on the transformation for $W$ in Eq. \eqref{Wdef}, which is approximately a rotation.
+We could improve the efficiency even further by using multiple probes per qubit of the money state.
 The two attacks also lead to different behaviors of the probe qubit: in the BT attack, the probe qubit moves only if the money state lies in a very narrow window of angles around the reflected state (see Fig.~\ref{fig:recurrence_relation_plot}); in the PM attack, the probe qubit rotates by an angle proportional to the expectation value that we want to measure.

 In both attacks, we have two systems, the probe and the money.
 The fundamental idea is to cause a minimal kick to the money state in each iteration.
 Let us use $Q_i$ to describe the completely positive trace preserving channel acting on the money state in the $i$th iteration and $V_\$$ to indicate the bank's verification step that follows $Q_i$.
 Ideally, we want $Q_i(\ket\$\bra\$)\approx\ket\$\bra\$ $ for all $i$.
 This could happen for one of two reasons, either $\ket\$\bra\$$ is a fixed state for the channels $Q_i$, or $Q_i\approx \ii$ (this is what we call a weak channel).
 In general, the channel is not fixed, since it depends on the state of the pointer.
 For both methods, the initial input state is unknown, and therefore the channel has to be initially weak.
 Does it remain this way?